Jaliborc/C_Everywhere/README.md

 pack(C.CurrencyInfo, 'GetBackpackCurrencyInfo', 'name, quantity, iconFileID, currencyTypesID')
 ```

-### Limitations
+## Limitations
 **C_Everywhere** is not a virtual machine.
+It only handles three forms of refactoring:
+- API moving namespaces.
-It only handles the two most common forms of refactoring: API moving namespaces; and change of output from a variable list to a single structured (table) variable.
+- Change of output from a variable list to a single structured (table) variable.
+- Tooltip content search.

 It cannot implement APIs that don't have a direct equivalent in the current client.
 It also does not handle discrepancies to input arguments.

-### :warning: Reminder!
+## :warning: Reminder!
 If you use this library, please list it as one of your dependencies in the CurseForge admin system.
 It's a big help! :+1: